 Lunch in the cafeteria is a privilege, not a right.
 Students' behavior in the cafeteria is expected to be orderly and mannerly and will be monitored by the cafeteria proctors.
 Failure to obey the established cafeteria rules may result in disciplinary action or removal from the cafeteria.
-Students are not permitted to take food or drinks out of the cafeteria at any time.
+Students are not permitted to take food or drinks out of the cafeteria without permission.

 Any student wishing to leave the cafeteria during lunch must receive permission from a lunch monitor.
-To eliminate distractions to teaching and learning, such requests and approvals should be kept to a minimum.

-Cheating
+Cheating/Plagiarism

 Each teacher will address cheating in their homework/grading policy which is distributed at the beginning of the school year.
-Cheating will result in a grade of a zero for that assignment/test, and disciplinary action consistent with a Level I infraction for a first offense.
-Written work submitted by students is required to be the student's own work.
+Credit must be given whenever he/she writes something that is not his/her own work, or when information is used that has been derived from another's ideas or words.

 Submission of others' work without proper acknowledgement or citation constitutes a violation of Upper Dauphin's academic integrity and thus subjects the student to failure for the work in question and referral to the Principal.
 Cheating must, on the part of the teacher, be verifiable, either through the instructor's personal observation or hard-copy evidence.
 Suspicion of cheating is not sufficient for disciplinary action to take place.
 The student must be immediately presented with the evidence and given the opportunity to explain or defend him/herself.

 Should the charge be found to be valid, the following rules must be followed:

-The student receives a 0% for the work in question.

-- No retests or makeup will be allowed. - The student receives disciplinary action consistent with a Level 1 offense and record of the incident will be kept in the student's file in the office. - If the student is a member of the NHS, the National Honor Society advisor will be notified when an incident of cheating occurs. - In the case of plagiarism, any existing school policy supersedes the cheating policy. - A student who receives a 0% for cheating on a test must be notified that he/she is still responsible for learning the material and must be given an opportunity to show mastery of the material to proceed with the course, even though no credit is given.
+- The student receives a 0% for the work in question. - No retests or makeup will be allowed. - The student receives disciplinary action consistent with a Level 1 offense and record of the incident will be kept in the student's file in the office. - If the student is a member of the NHS, the National Honor Society advisor will be notified when an incident of cheating occurs.

+A student who receives a 0% for cheating on a test must be notified that he/she is still responsible for learning the material and must be given an opportunity to show mastery of the material to proceed with the course, even though no credit is given.
 With regard to homework, teachers should make clear in their syllabus what their policy is regarding working together on assignments, what sorts of restrictions apply, and what penalties could be imposed.